OWASP/owasp-summit-2017/Workshops/NodeGoat.md

 ### Introduction

 [NoadGoat](https://github.com/OWASP/NodeGoat) is a deliberately insecure NodeJS web application maintained by a small collection of OWASP leaders/members, designed to teach web application security and the importance of moving the finding and fixing of defects to [within the Development Teams Sprints](https://leanpub.com/holistic-infosec-for-web-developers/read#leanpub-auto-security-focussed-tdd), thus [significantly reducing costs](https://leanpub.com/holistic-infosec-for-web-developers/read#leanpub-auto-cheapest-place-to-deal-with-defects).
-NodeGoat comes with a [tutorial](https://nodegoat.herokuapp.com/tutorial) that walks the practicioner through what, where and how to fix the baked in OWASP Top 10 defects in a NodeJS context.
+NodeGoat comes with a [tutorial](https://nodegoat.herokuapp.com/tutorial) that walks the practitioner through what, where and how to fix the baked in OWASP Top 10 defects in a NodeJS context.

 ### Ideas

 Where does the community get the most out of this project and where do we want to take it?
-I've got lots of ideas, because I'm constantly running both public and private [workshops](https://blog.binarymist.net/presentations-publications/) demonstrating the value that [Security Regression Testing](https://github.com/binarymist/NodeGoat/wiki/Security-Regression-Testing-with-Zap-API) utilising NodeGoat and Zap API brings to orananisations, but input and bouncing ideas off of each other can only improve NodeGoat.
+I've got lots of ideas, because I'm constantly running both public and private [workshops](https://blog.binarymist.net/presentations-publications/) demonstrating the value that [Security Regression Testing](https://github.com/binarymist/NodeGoat/wiki/Security-Regression-Testing-with-Zap-API) utilising NodeGoat and Zap API brings to organisations, but input and bouncing ideas off of each other can only improve NodeGoat.

 ### Work to be done